vippsas/vipps-psp-api/vipps-psp-api-faq.md

 Check that you are using the correct credentials for the right environment.
 ```

-This happens if the MSN is created with one PSP ID and you attempt to initiate a
+This happens if the MSN was created with one PSP ID and you attempt to initiate a
 payment with a different PSP ID.
+Although Vipps can help figure this out, it is
+a time-consuming manual task, and we must ask the PSP to try to solve this
+on its own.

 ## How can I update the status of a payment?

 When the PSP has new information about a payment, it is important to send the
-new information to Vipps.
+new information to Vipps, so the user sees the correct status in Vipps.

 The PSP must use the
 [`POST:/v3/psppayments/updatestatus`](https://vippsas.github.io/vipps-developer-docs/api/psp#tag/Vipps-PSP-API/operation/updatestatusUsingPOST)